papandreou/npm-bisect/README.md

 ## npm-bisect

 Highly experimental tool to help locate a regression in a project caused by a new version of a direct or indirect dependency.
-Insipired by `git bisect`.
+Inspired by `git bisect`.

 ### Installation